ajryan/ajryan.github.com/source/_posts/2012-08-26-fake-recaptcha-verification-service.markdown

 categories: [asp.net-mvc, testing, recaptcha]
 ---

 When testing a website that uses the reCAPTCHA service, it can be a mighty pain to repeatedly enter the verification code.
-I created a quick-and-dirty ASP.NET MVC site that "fakes" the Google api-verify.recaptcha.net service to allow quick testing.
+I created a quick-and-dirty ASP.NET MVC site that "fakes" the Google api-verify.recaptcha.net service to allow quick testing.<!--more-->

 ## Installation